JuDFTteam/masci-tools/docs/source/user_guide/plotting.rst

 The plotting of data is always a common task that needs to be performed.
 However, there is a lot of variation in how someone might want plots to look or be arranged.
 Some plots might also need to be interactive to be of a real use.

-For these reasons the ``masci_tools`` library provides utility for general plotting and template functions for common plots made wehn working with DFT methods.
+For these reasons the ``masci_tools`` library provides utility for general plotting and template functions for common plots made when working with DFT methods.
 There are two plotting backends available:

    - :`matplotlib`_: Mainly used for non-interactive plots
    - :`bokeh`_: Mainly used for interactive plots